We know how important your personal information is and appreciate your trust in us to handle it carefully and sensibly.

 We receive and store any information you enter on our website or give us in any other way (e.g. over the phone or email) in a secure online environment.
 You can choose not to provide certain information but then you might not be able to take advantage of many of our features (such as ordering shutters on our website).
 We use the information that you provide for such purposes as responding to your requests, customising future offers for you, improving our website and communicating with you going forward.

 We receive and store certain types of information whenever you interact with us.
-For example, like many websites, we use “cookies” and we obtain certain types of information when your Web browser access.
+For example, like many websites, we use “cookies” and we obtain certain types of information from your Web browser.
 A number of companies offer utilities designed to help you visit websites anonymously.
 Although, we will not be able to provide you with a personalised experience if we cannot recognise you, we want you to be aware that these tools exist.

 To help us make e-mails more useful and interesting, we often receive a confirmation when you open emails from us, if your computer supports such capabilities.
 If you do not want to receive emails or other mail from us, please unsubscribe.